 Aside from corrections to general relativity which can be made negligible, the vacuum speed of light is in the theory of special relativity an exactly constant value.
 Special relativity is an extremely well verified theory.
 Aside for corrections to general relativity, it has never been found to be wrong to any degree.
 Thus, we believe the constancy of the vacuum speed of light (aside from general relativity corrections) to be exact to a higher degree than we can measure.
 Perhaps, it is truly exactly constant (aside from general relativity corrections).
-Thus, people determining the meter from the modern definition are limited in accuracy in theory only by their experimental technique, their corrections for general relativity, and the accuracy of their second determination.
+Thus, people determining the meter from the modern definition are limited in accuracy only by their experimental technique and the accuracy of their second determination.